Nitya-Somani/Namaste-ReactAndTailwind/README.md

 - **React.js**: We've harnessed the power of React.js to build a responsive and interactive user interface.

-- **HTML & CSS**: Our app is structured with HTML for content and CSS for styling, ensuring it looks stunning and is easy to navigate.

-- **Bootstrap**: We've utilized Bootstrap to enhance the app's visual appeal and responsiveness.

 - **Parcel.js**: The bundling and development server capabilities of Parcel.js streamlined our development workflow.